Our Residential Care facilities reopen to fully vaccinated visitors from Monday, October 11. Please see details below.

 - For older members of the community and their carers in need of added support, Respite Care is available at each of our Residential Care sites subject to availability.

-- DO NOT VISIT if you have been to any NSW, Interstate or Overseas locations listed in the current areas of concern at the dates and times listed for 14 days after you have visited the location. https://www.nsw.gov.au/covid-19/latest-news-and-updates#
+- DO NOT VISIT if you have been to any NSW, Interstate or Overseas case locations identified by NSW Health (on their website or notified directly) at the dates and times listed for 14 days after you have visited the location.

 - DO NOT VISIT if you are experiencing ANY symptoms of illness.
 These include but are not limited to: fever, cough, sore throat, runny/stuffy nose, shortness of breath, fatigue, aches & pains, earache, diarrhoea.